MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-onprem.md

 1. [Add gateway admins](service-gateway-manage.md) who can also manage and administer other network requirements.
 1. [Troubleshoot](service-gateway-tshoot.md) the gateway in case of errors.

+## Considerations

+- Logic Apps, PowerApps, and Microsoft Flow support write operations through the gateway, including inserts and updates.
+These write operations are limited to a 2 MB payload.
+- For information about installation considerations, see [Related considerations](service-gateway-install.md#related-considerations).

 ## Next steps

 * [Install the on-premises data gateway](service-gateway-install.md)